Emergency Dentistry – North Providence, RI

 Dental emergencies are some of the most difficult situations to handle because they always happen when you least expect them to.
-It’s a good idea to have our phone number on-hand just in case you ever find yourself dealing with one.
-Our team will provide you with over-the-phone first-aid guidance and same-day or after-hours emergency dentistry from our North Providence, RI dentist, so you won’t have to wait around wondering what’s wrong and how bad the damage really is.
+That's why we tell our patients to always have our phone number on-hand just in case they ever find themselves dealing with one.
+For our patients of record, we're prepared to offer over-the-phone first-aid guidance and same-day or after-hours emergency dentistry from our North Providence, RI dentist, ensuring they don't have to wait while in pain.

 How to Handle Common Dental Emergencies

-If you find yourself in the midst of a dental emergency, contact our dental office immediately so we can make sure that your smile doesn’t sustain any additional damage.
-We’ll help ease your discomfort by providing you with over-the-phone guidance on how to handle your situation and schedule an appointment for you as soon as possible.
-Below, we’ve also included some helpful tips on how to make you more comfortable until you reach our dental office.
+When faced with an unexpected problem, we recommend that our current patients contact our dental office immediately so we can make sure that their smile doesn’t sustain any additional damage.
+We can help ease their discomfort with over-the-phone guidance and schedule an appointment for them as soon as possible.
+Below, we’ve included some helpful tips on how to handle common situations before someone can reach our dental office.